 Your dog may have a broken or injured nail this could be why your dog chews his nails.
 It might compel him to lick or chew at the affected part to relieve the pain.
 Dogs can have their nails broken from hitting it on something while running or playing.

 Also, other signs of an injured nail include swollen nail, limping, or paw sensitivity.
 If it goes untreated, it may cause serious health complications in the long run.
 So, you must visit your veterinarian for assistance if you notice any nail injury.

 Allergies Producing Itchiness

-Dogs with allergies are more likely to develop a habit of chewing or biting their nails.
+Dogs with allergies are more likely to develop a habit of chewing or biting their nails. it could be why your dog chews his nails.
 In severe cases, skin allergies cause swelling, itching, and redness.
 There are different types of allergies that your canine may experience.
 It includes grass allergies, food allergies, and seasonal allergens.

 Dogs who are allergic to grass experience itchiness after coming in contact with it.
 Similarly, food allergies also cause skin itchiness and redness after coming in contact with certain foods.